-Approaching the terminal area, keep the airspeed less than 174 KIAS to allow for 10 degrees of flaps, if necessary.
+Approaching the terminal area, keep the airspeed less than 170 KIAS to allow for 10 degrees of flaps, if necessary.
 A shallow descent at 15 to 18 in.
-Hg.
-And 2500 rpm will allow for this.
+Hg. and 2500 rpm will allow for this.
 Monitor that cylinder head temperature and oil temperature are still well within their green areas.
 Enter the pattern as directed, or at a 45° degree angle to downwind, at 1,500 feet AGL as appropriate.
-On the downwind leg, a power setting of 14 to 18 in.
-Hg., 2500 rpm and configured with 10° of flaps will hold the aircraft at 120 KIAS.
-Lower the gear prior to the abeam position-opposite the intended point of touchdown.
-Maintain 14 to 18 in.
-Hg. and 2500 rpm at 120 KIAS.
+On the downwind leg, a power setting of 11 to 13 in.
+Hg., 2500 rpm will hold the aircraft at 140 KIAS.
+Lower the gear at the abeam position-- opposite the intended point of touchdown.
+While beginning your base turn, reduce power to 10 in.
+Hg. and add full flaps.
+You will need to lower the nose to maintain 110 KIAS.
 Halfway through base leg your altitude should be approximately 700 feet AGL.
 Turn final with at least 1⁄4 mile straight away and at approximately 300 feet AGL.
-Lower flaps to full and set high RPM.
 Cross the threshold at 100 KIAS.
-Allow airspeed to decay to arrive at the intended touchdown point at 85 KIAS.
+Allow airspeed to decay to arrive at the intended touchdown point at 80 KIAS.
 Fly the aircraft onto the runway.
 Very little if any flare is needed to perform a nice landing.
 Watch for pilot induced oscillations (PIO).
 Reduce power to idle, maintain directional control with rudders (don't overcorrect and PIO), and apply brakes as necessary.
 The key to the above described approach is to leave the throttle alone and to fly the aircraft onto the ground.